Once gone, this product will be stocked out until December 2022

 Today, very little of the world's global vanilla cultivation comes from Mexico.
 The Mexican Revolution, global warming, competition from Madagascar, drug cartels desiring land for drug production, etc. all contributed to a decline in Mexican vanilla bean production.
 But that trend is changing and in 2016 Mexico had its largest vanilla harvest in decades.

-Most Mexican vanilla beans are harvested along the Gulf Coast in the Veracruz state, where the climate is amicable and the soil is rich with nutrition.
+These are grade-B Mexican vanilla beans are grown in the tropics of the Yucatan Peninsula, home to some of the most nutrient rich and diverse soils in Mexico.
 These factors make a real, Mexican vanilla bean one of the most delightful and elegant vanilla beans on the planet.

 These Vanilla Beans are of the highest quality and have a rich, dark aroma.
 They are very oily with a strong vanilla scent.
 Grade B Mexican vanilla beans are usually between 6" and 7" inches long and have a dark brown color.
 They are often more dry than our Grade A vanilla beans and are perfect for making homemade vanilla extract.
 Given their brittle nature, they often cannot be cut and seeded prior to submersing them in spirits.
 Instead, simply break them into multiple pieces or leave the whole.
 Though they are dry, their essential oils are still locked in and they will produce a tasty, sweet and beautiful extract at a much lower cost.